destinyfsetzer/interview_questions/Questions.md

 ### Database
 * Whats the difference between a relational db like sql and non-relational db like mongo
 * Would you ever want to index a database ? (something along those lines )
+* What are the differences between GraphQL and a RestAPI?
+What are the benefits of each?

 ### Javascript Fundamentals
 * What is a closure and how does it relate to side effects